keptn/keptn.github.io/content/docs/0.2.0/usecases/onboard-carts-service/index.md

 1. Saving the Pipeline automatically starts the checkout from your Github repository and triggers the build.
 In case the build is not triggered, go to **carts** > **master** > **Build Now**.

-1. Go back to the Jenkins dashboard to see how the indiviual steps of the CD pipeline get triggered.
+1. Go back to the Jenkins dashboard to see how the other pipelines get triggered automatically.
+In detail, after the build of the artifact (`carts` pipeline), the `deploy` pipeline is triggered for the `dev` namespace, `run_tests` is executed, before `evaluation_done` is executed.
+If everything goes well, the same pipelines get triggered for the `staging` and `production` namespace.
+In total, the pipelines will run for about XX minutes before you have your `carts` service deployed in your `dev`, `staging` and `production` namespace.

     {{< popup_image
       link="./assets/carts-pipeline.png"